AstroAir/QtLucide/docs/user-guide/customization.md

 ### Scale Factor

-Adjust icon size relative to the container:
+Adjust icon size relative to the container (range: 0.1 to 10.0, default: 0.9):

 ```cpp
 QVariantMap options;